Create a new upload

 This endpoint tells you several useful things:

-status code.
-Keep querying once every second or two until you either get a success or failure state.200
+404status code.
+Keep querying once every second or two until you either get a success or failure state. - If the job finishes successfully (i.e., the S3-like upload was successfully associated with a DatoCMS asset), you will get back a

 A successful response would look like the "HTTP Response" below.